dgcnz/arca-ai/README.md

 # ARCA AI

-A full AI Architecture for ARCA, an interdisciplinary project at UTEC.
+A Cognitive Architecture for ARCA, an interdisciplinary project at UTEC.